statsig-io/docs/docs/dynamic-config/implement.md

+---
+title: Implementing Dynamic Configs
+sidebar_label: Implement
+slug: /dynamic-config/implement
+---
-### Use a language-specific Statsig SDK to implement a dynamic config in your application
+## Use a language-specific Statsig SDK to implement a dynamic config in your application

  - To retrieve the dynamic config, initialize the Statsig SDK as shown below
    ```js